ProjectPODER/TowerBuilder_EN/docs/C1/Seccion4.md

 1. On GitHub's repository, click on the title of the file you want to modify.
 2. Click on the pencil icon located on the upper right corner (*Edit this file*).
-3. Edit the filename at the filename box, located above the edit section.
+3. Edit the name in the filename box, located above the edit section.
 4. Once finished, go to the **Commit changes** section, underneath the edit section.
 Add a short description of changes you've made on the first box and, optionally, a longer description in the second box.
 5. Save changes by clicking the green **Commit changes** button.

-**Note:** Note: If you want to remove Style guide page from menu, you need to go to *_config.yml* configurations file and write the file's full name on the exclude section.
+**Note:** If you want to remove Style guide page from menu, you need to go to *_config.yml* configurations file and write the file's full name on the exclude section.
 It should be like this:

 ```
 exclude: